lrb924/Betterment_Case_Study/README.md

 ### Recommendations

 If I were to advise Betterment, I would suggest they keep increasing the capabilities of their technology.
 In order to keep customer growth on a strong trajectory, it needs to constantly work on improving the technology in order to make the best investment decisions for investors.
+Something that another competitor, Ellevest, does is focus their platform on female investors.
+Particularly, one of their model adjustments is related to a female's longer life expectancy compared to males. [[19]](https://www.investopedia.com/ellevest-vs-betterment-4706029) Additionally, according to Fidenlity's 2021 Women and Investing Study, "women outperform men by 40 basis points, or 0.4%, on average." [[20]](https://www.cnbc.com/2022/04/11/op-ed-heres-why-women-are-better-investors-than-men.html) Focusing on women investors and adjusting algorithms based on research such as this, could even increase Betterment's revenue in addition to the investors.

 ### Addendum/References